onaio/help/faqs/_posts/2016-11-29-multiple-language-support.md

 ### How do I add multiple languages to a form?

 When collecting data, it’s often necessary to translate survey instruments into multiple languages.
 With XLSForms, users can write a single form in multiple languages.
-When collecting data or viewing data in Ona, with a form that has different languages, you can toggle between them from a language dropdown.
+When collecting data or viewing data in Ona with a form that has different languages, you can toggle between them from a language dropdown.

 ### Adding multiple languages to a form